• Skip to main content

 Laundry Collection Agency

-Overdue accounts receivable for Laundry and Dry Cleaning Service industries is an ongoing problem.
-Hiring an in-house person to deal with accounts receivable , even with prior experience in collections industry is usually not all that effective because collections are still being done under the name of your laundry company instead of a professional collection agency.
+Overdue accounts receivable for the Laundry and Dry Cleaning Service industries is an ongoing problem.
+Hiring an in-house person to deal with accounts receivable, even with prior experience in the collections industry is still not all that effective because collections are still being done under the name of your laundry company instead of a professional collection agency.

-Fact: Customers are incredibly concerned when recovery is initiated under the name of a debt collections agency.
-They are not so serious when recovery was being done under Laundry Company’s own name.
+Fact: Customers are incredibly concerned when recovery is initiated under the name of a debt collection agency.
+They were not so serious when recovery was being made using your own Company’s own name.

-Additionally, collection agencies enroll for expensive “Scrub services” for “Change of Address“, “Bankruptcy” and “Litigious Customer” check.
-Enrolling for these services for a standard entity like a Laundry Company is not practical because these Scrubs turn out to be too expensive per account.
+Additionally, collection agencies enroll for expensive “Scrub services” for “Change of Address“, “Bankruptcy” and “Litigious Customer” checks.
+Enrolling in these services for a standard entity like a Laundry Company is not practical because these Scrubs are too expensive per account.
 Collection agencies buy these subscription services, and these scrubs are cheaper for them.

-Collection agencies are licenced and bonded, means if a counter-lawsuit arises, their insurance policy almost always covers lawyer fees and damages filed by the client.
-They keep their staff up to date with constant changes in collection laws, something which an in-house employee of a laundry company cannot keep up because he works pretty much in solitude.
+Collection agencies are licensed and bonded, so if a counter-lawsuit arises, their insurance policy almost always covers lawyer fees and damages filed by the client.
+They keep their staff up to date with constant changes in collection laws, something which an in-house employee of a laundry company cannot keep up with because he works pretty much in solitude.

-You cannot win a football match by hiring a single-player; you need a full team with varying roles to achieve the desired results.
-A Collections Agency works as a team with each of its debt collection department playing a different role.
+You cannot win a football match by hiring a single player; you need a full team with varying roles to achieve the desired results.
+A Collections Agency works as a team, with each debt collection department playing a different role.

-In short, an in-house staff has little chance to compete with the recovery rate that can be achieved by a collections agency.
-If you account the salary of your in-house employee, printing costs, benefits, mailing, followup and all the hidden costs, a collection agency turns out to be a lot cheaper and effective choice.
+In short, an in-house staff has little chance to compete with the recovery rate that a collections agency can achieve.
+If you include the salary of your in-house employee, printing costs, benefits, mailing, follow-up and all the hidden costs, a collection agency turns out to be a lot cheaper and more effective choice.

 Collection Demands Service